SaishaShetty/SmartStudy/README.md

 1. Worked on a "Retrieve-then-Generate" RAG pipeline using Langchain and GPT-4 Model
 2. Worked on a "Retrieve-then-Generate" RAG pipeline using LLAMA Model
+3. Worked on a "Hybrid" RAG pipeline using Langchain and GPT-4 Model

 GPT-4 Model :